Necrosis404/Necrosis404/README.md

 ## 🏷️ About Me

 I’m a Computer Science Engineering student passionate about building impactful tech in software engineering and AI.
-I thrive in creative, collaborative, and iterative development environments—with hands-on experience in building everything from Chrome extensions to cloud-based workflows.
+I thrive in creative, collaborative, and iterative development environments with hands-on experience in building everything from Chrome extensions to cloud-based workflows.

 - 🛠️ **Hands-On:** Real-world apps, Chrome extensions, and creative ML projects
 - 💡 **Quick Learner:** Strong analytical and problem-solving skills